-I/We NRIC No./Pa (FULL NAME IN BLOCK LE ssport No./Co.
-No of (FOLE IN WILL IN BEOOK EE 772710) 01 (ADDRESS) being g a member/members of LYSAGHT GALVANIZED STEEL BERH HAD [Registration No. 19 9790100219 95 (46426-P)], hereb by appoint NRIC No./Pa (FULL NAME IN BLOCK LE ssport No of (ADDRESS) or fai ling him/her NRIC No./F (FULL NAME IN BLOCK LE of (1000500) (ADDRESS) Third ling him/her, the CHAIRMAN OF THE MEETING as my/our proxy Annual General Meeting ("43rd AGM") of the Company to be he lidris Shah, 30000 lpoh, Perak Darul Ridzuan on Thursday, 16 of. eld at Ballroom 1, Level 6, Weil Ho tel, 292, Jalan ORI DINARY BUSINESS Resolution FOR AGAINST 1.
-To declare a final single tier dividend of 1 sen per ordinary share for the financial year ended 31 December 2021.
-Ordinary Resolution 1 2.
-To approve the payment of Directors' Fees of RM432,000/-for the financial year ending 31 December 2022 to the Non-Executive Directors.
-Ordinary Resolution 2 3.
-To approve the payment of the meeting allowances up to RM107,000/- for the financial year ending 31 December 2022 to the Non-Executive Directors.
-Ordinary Resolution 3 4.
-To re-elect Mr Cheam Low Soo as Director of the Company.
-Ordinary Resolution 4 5.
-To re-elect Madam Chew Meu Jong as Director of the Company.
-Ordinary Resolution 5 6.
-To re-appoint KPMG PLT as Auditors of the Company for the financial year ending 31 December 2022 at such remuneration to be determined by the Directors.
-Ordinary Resolution 6 se indicate an "X" in the space provided on how you wish to cast y in from voting at his discretion.) our vote.
-If you do not do so, the pro oxy will vote or When e two (2) proxies are appointed, please indicate below the proportion. on of your shareholdings t o be repres ented by each First r named proxy % Second named proxy % Dated d this, 2022 Signature(s) of m nember(s)
+I/We NRIC No./Pa (FULL NAME IN BLOCK LE

+of TTENO

+01 (ADDRESS)

+being g a member/members of LYSAGHT GALVANIZED STEEL BERF HAD [Registration No. 19 790100219 95 (46426-P)],

+herek by appoint

+NRIC No./Pa ssnort No

+(FULL NAME IN BLOCK LE

+of (4000500)

+(ADDRESS)

+or fai ling him/her NRIC No./P (FULL NAME IN BLOCK LE

+of

+(ADDRESS)

+Fourl & Su ling him/her, the CHAIRMAN OF THE MEETING as my/our proxy the Annual General Meeting ("44th AGM") of the Company to be he ites, Kinta Riverfront, Jalan Lim Bo Seng, 30000 Ipoh, Perak Da and at any adjournment thereof. eld at Jasmine Hall, Level 3, Kinta Ri iverfront Hotel

+ORI DINARY BUSINESS Resolution FOR AGAINST

+1. To declare a final single tier dividend of 3 sen per ordinary share for the financial year ended 31 December 2022.
+Ordinary Resolution 1

+2. To approve the payment of Directors' Fees for an amount of up to RM500,000/- for the financial year ending 31 December 2023 to the Non-Executive Directors.
+Ordinary Resolution 2

+3. To approve the payment of the meeting allowances for an amount of up to RM120,000/- for the financial year ending 31 December 2023 to the Non-Executive Directors.
+Ordinary Resolution 3

+4. To re-elect Ir.
+Aik Siaw Kong as Director of the Company pursuant to Article 23.4 of the Company's Constitution.
+Ordinary Resolution 4

+5. To re-elect Mr. Yeoh Sheong Lee as Director of the Company pursuant to Article 23.11 of the Company's Constitution.
+Ordinary Resolution 5

+6. To re-appoint KPMG PLT as Auditors of the Company for the financial year ending 31 December 2023 at such remuneration to be determined by the Directors.
+Ordinary Resolution 6

+se indicate an "X" in the space provided on how you wish to cast y in from voting at his discretion.) our vote.
+If you do not do so, the pro oxy will vote or

+Wher re two (2) proxies are appointed, please indicate below the proportion. on of your shareholdings t o be repres ented by each

+First named proxy % Second named proxy %

+Date d this, 2023